-Recent real GDP growth has been weak, averaging about 1 percent over the past three quarters, although recent data suggest the second quarter was stronger than previously expected.
-Even if current GDP growth is viewed as quite slow, Bullard noted that future growth may be better.
-Thus, he said that while the FOMC would not normally remove accommodation if real GDP growth was viewed as weak, the FOMC may wish to remove accommodation if future growth is expected to be strong.
+Recent real GDP growth has been weak, averaging about 1 percent over the past three quarters.
+Bullard noted that while the FOMC would not normally remove accommodation if real GDP growth was viewed as weak, the FOMC may still wish to remove accommodation if future growth is expected to be strong.

-Although he expressed caution against relying too much on optimistic forecasts alone, Bullard noted that a key growth issue for the tapering debate is whether the FOMC should focus attention primarily on recent growth performance, or if it should focus more on future projected growth.
-“If the former, then growth has been weak in recent quarters, although it now appears the second quarter may have been stronger than previously thought.
-If the latter, then growth may be judged to be improving, but forecasting performance for real GDP has been poor over the last several years,” he said.
+Although he expressed caution against relying too much on optimistic forecasts alone, Bullard noted that a key growth issue for the tapering debate is whether the FOMC should focus attention primarily on recent growth performance or on future projected growth.
+“If the former, then growth has clearly been weak in recent quarters.
+If the latter, then growth may be judged to be improving, but forecasting performance for this variable has been poor over the last several years,” he said.

 The Size of the Fed’s Balance Sheet

 The Fed’s large balance sheet has been viewed as posing risks to the FOMC’s exit from unconventional monetary policy, Bullard noted.
 While the balance sheet is large by the standards of the past several decades, he pointed out that the Fed’s balance sheet relative to GDP is not particularly large compared to other major central banks or to historical data.